 If you're looking for Renaissance fair costumes for your daughter, she's not limited to the precious princess circuit.
-We all know she could take on that fire breathing dragon like a pro, just put a sword and shield in her hand and she'd be ready to save the kingdom.
+We all know she could take on that fire breathing dragon like a pro; just put a sword and shield in her hand and she'd be ready to save the kingdom.
 Maybe you think she's too young, but Joan of Arc first got her heroic ideas around the age of twelve.
-It's never too early to give your brazen girl her armor, might as well be ready to face the beast when she's dressing for Halloween.
+It's never too early to give your brazen girl her armor- might as well be ready to face the beast when she's dressing in a knight costume for Halloween.

 Boys Knight Costume

 If you’ve been on the lookout for knight costumes for boys, you know there are options out there.
 This ensemble will work for whatever quest they find themselves on, from confronting ogres to recovering treasure from dragons.
 With a hood that looks like chain mail, a tunic, gauntlets, and boot covers, your kid is ready to defeat anything.
 You could even dress his little sibling as a dragon so he has a worthy opponent.
 Finally, a sibling squabble that’s Instagram worthy!